Bernard Sabrier

 Bernard Sabrier, is a Swiss financial entrepreneur.
-Born on 12 February 1953, he took over the Geneva-based company Unigestion from his father in 1976 and established it as one of Europe’s leading managers of private equity, equities, and multi asset portfolios.
+Born on 12 February 1953, he took over the Geneva-based company Unigestion from his father in 1976 and established it as one of Europe’s leading independent asset managers.

 In addition to driving Unigestion’s growth as Chairman, Sabrier is focused on his charitable activities, establishing the Children’s Action charity in 1994 and the Famsa Foundation in 2011.

 He is also an art enthusiast who co-founded the Museum of Modern Art in Geneva in 1994 and is active on various boards and bodies including the Marshall Institute for Philanthropy and Social Entrepreneurship at the London School of Economics.
 He is also involved with the Global Commission on Science Missions for Sustainability.

 Career

 Early career

 Bernard Sabrier started his career in finance working at Paribas in Geneva from 1972, followed by a stint at Renault Finance between 1975 and 1976, where he focused on fixed income and foreign currency investments.